brontosaurusrex/brontosaurusrex.github.io/_posts/2026-05-22-many-markdown-files-to-single-html.md

     pandoc 01.htm 02.htm 03.htm -o all.htm -H style.css -V title="" --metadata=title=" "

 There must be a simpler way.
+(This needs to be a standalone script if functionality is desired.)